felixdivo/rmv-rpi-display/README.md

 python3 app.py
 ```

 9. Make it start automatically.
-Add the following line on the line before the final `exit 0` of `/etc/rc.local`:
+Add the following line on the line before the final `exit 0` of `/etc/rc.local` (if you cloned it into `/home/pi/`):
 ```bash
 su pi -c "python3 /home/pi/rmv-rpi-display/app.py &"
 ```